na-na-hi/renget/archive/overelming.md

 *(Maybe there are more in some unlabeled box?
 Wouldn’t be a surprise in this mess of a storeroom.)*

 I rummaged through some unlabeled boxes to no success.
-I also looked inside some of the labeled boxes just in case one of them were mislabeled and contained Blast Seeds, but all I found was that it wasn’t just the Blast Seeds box that was empty.
+I also looked inside some of the labeled boxes just in case one of them was mislabeled and contained Blast Seeds, but all I found was that it wasn’t just the Blast Seeds box that was empty.
 It seemed like either the refilling process was slow, or people were lazy to warn the management when the stock ran out.
 Considering the state of the storeroom I imagined it was the later.

 I left the storeroom pondering what options I had left. *(Hmm… What if I ask someone in the guild to come with me?
 That sounds like a good idea.
 But I don’t know anyone aside from Sneasel, Booker and-)*